mattijn/topojson/docs/contributing.md

 The _API reference_ documentation is created using `pydocmd`.
 The created markdown is subsequently changed to align with the style of this page.

 All of this happens from the Jupyter Notebook available in the `generate` folder.
-PydocMd should be installed and available from cmd to run all cells in the notebook successfully.
+PydocMd should be [installed](https://github.com/NiklasRosenstein/pydoc-markdown) (using version `2.X`) and available from cmd to run all cells in the notebook successfully.